 Raising a secure child is not always easy, particularly in today’s world.
-We all want to do our best as parents but sometimes we can feel a bit stuck and unsure.
-This is normal, particularly if our own childhood was difficult.
+All parents want to do their best, but can sometimes we can feel a bit stuck and unsure.
+This is normal, particularly if your own childhood was difficult.

-The good news is that it is possible to change the story, and we don’t have to repeat the mistakes from the past.
+The good news is that it is possible to change the story, and you don’t have to repeat the mistakes from the past.